 That happiness lasted only until he was about 4.
-Then, slowly, he started be picky.
+Then, slowly, he started to be picky.
 It only took a year for him to become so picky, that he would only agree to eat a handful of foods.
 Bye bye eggs, French Toast, pasta, meatballs, and even pizza.

 I consider him agreeing to eat French Toast again a victory, even if it was an unexpected development.

 A few months ago, I made a delicious Cherry Cheesecake Stuffed French Toast.
-I made it a a Valentine’s Day idea to share on the blog.
+I made it a Valentine’s Day idea to share on the blog.
 Hubby couldn’t finish all of it so he left a couple of slices on the counter to wrap and save for the next day.
-Before I could wrap it up and put it away in the fridge, little man came in and it must have caught his eye.
+Before I could wrap it up and put it away in the fridge, the little man came in and it must have caught his eye.

 “Yummy, what is this covered is jelly?”
 He asked.

-It wasn’t jelly, it was cherry sauce but who am I to correct him if there is a chance he will eat something new.
+It wasn’t jelly, it was cherry sauce but who am I to correct him if there is a chance he will eat something new?
 It might scare him away.

 “Do you want some?
 It’s French Toast and it’s all yours!”
 I eagerly handed him a fork and that was it, it became his favorite thing.
 A cream cheese stuffed French Toast with jelly spread on top.